This page includes everything needed to use this feature in the "Beamable SDK for Unity". Or watch this 5 minute video.

 - Analytics Events - Historical data regarding a player's user interaction or the system state

-- Stats - Active data used for read/write of player data
+- Stats - Active data entity used for read/write of player state

 - Pipeline Service - The live feed of player data